 However, not every dispute is a cause for litigation.
 Taking a case to court is often the last resort for parties who cannot resolve their disputes on their own.
 A company who takes great care in the negotiation and drafting of contracts may be able to avoid many disputes before they arise.
 Additionally, a business may be able to resolve the issue in settlement talks and other negotiations both before and during a court case to avoid having a full trial.
 It is only if these techniques fail that a court will hold a full trial.

-What to Expect in Bloomington
+What to Expect from Business Litigation in Minnesota

 A case enters the litigation phase when one party files a complaint in a local courthouse.
 This is most often an allegation of a breach of contract.
 This complaint outlines the reasons for seeking damages, how the defendant supposedly violated a contract, and the plaintiff’s demand for compensation.